 Pursuant to Executive Order 41 (2007), no person shall smoke in any building owned or occupied by an executive branch agency or institution.
 No person shall smoke in or near the exterior doorways of those buildings and must remain a minimum of 25 feet from all entrances and exits.
 No person shall smoke on the grounds of any building where a nonsmoking area has been designated by means of a posted sign.
 Smokers should use the proper receptacles for disposal of cigarette butts.

-This Directive applies to all "State Offices," meaning buildings owned, leased or controlled by or for an executive branch agency, including supporting buildings.
+This prohibition applies to all "State Offices," meaning buildings owned, leased or controlled by or for an executive branch agency, including supporting buildings.
 "Executive branch agency" includes any administrative unit of State government in the executive branch, including any department, institution, commission, board, council, authority or other body, however designated.

 This prohibition does not apply to law enforcement officers (including retired law enforcement officers certified pursuant to Va.
 Code § 18.2-308.016), authorized security personnel, or military personnel, when such individuals are authorized to carry a firearm in accordance with their duties, and when they are carrying the firearm within that authority.
 It also does not apply to State employees where the employee's position requires carrying a firearm.